realA10001986/Flux-Capacitor/README.md

 </details>

 If the FC fails to connect, it falls back to AP-mode.
-You can trigger another connection attempt by entering *77ok.
+You can trigger another connection attempt by entering *77ok on the IR remote control.

 #### Places without a WiFi network